Where to Start When Complaints Are Rising in a Contact Centre

 Then fix the problem at the source.

-The CSAT vs Complaints Intervention helps you do exactly that - identify the patterns behind rising complaints, pinpoint where your system is breaking down, and focus your effort where it will actually reduce demand.
+The escalation management intervention helps you do exactly that - identify the patterns behind rising complaints, pinpoint where your system is breaking down, and focus your effort where it will actually reduce demand.

 Comments